And please thank people who help! You can do this by posting your thanks or hitting the 'thanks' button, preferably both.

 Add any info about your detecting day, type of land, depth found etc.

-Measure items by placing them next to a scale or ruler, or a 20p coin.
+Measure items by placing them next to a scale or ruler.
+This is mandatory*

 Machine used and settings.
 Always of interest, especially to those with the same machine.